 Mental arithmetic practice for aptitude tests, psychometric tests, IQ-tests, assessments school or work?
-Addition, subtraction, multiplication, division, exponents, square roots, can you still do it without a calculator?
+Addition, subtraction, multiplication, division, can you still do it out of the top of your head?
 Mental arithmetic is always part of aptitude tests and psychometric tests either directly or indirectly.
-So this skill is important to develop.
-Below are three mental arithmetic tests to practice.
+This makes this skill arguably one of the most important skills to develop.
+However it’s forgotten by many.
+But getting the basics right will help you in every math or numerical reasoning test you take.
+That’s why we advise you to also practice mental arithmetic before taking any important test.
+Below are three tests to practice.

 Mental Arithmetic Aptitude example:

 Enter the correct answer in the text box behind the question, here the correct answer is 52.

 It has been proven many times that mental arithmetic is a simple matter of practice.
 The idea is mostly to become as efficient as possible.
 By simply practicing you’ll learn recognize patterns and consequently you’ll solve problems faster.
 With mental arithmetic everybody develops his own mental study aides in time.
 To develop these you’ll have to practice as many calculations as possible.
 At some point you’ll learn to recognize certain patterns and you will be able to solve them instantly.

 With enough practice the human mind can beat any calculator.
 If you don’t believe this, check this clip of Scott Flansburg beating his own world record.
 He is called the human calculator and for good reason.
 He earned that name by proving he is faster than an actual calculator.
 Scott also mentioned many times he has a system for every kind of calculation.
 He polished all these systems to perfection by hours of practice.
 Also he maintains these skills, you guessed it, by even more practice.
 Just try it, keep at it and as a result you’ll notice improvement soon enough.